genomicsclass/book/pages/introduction.md

 We will provide links that will give you access to the raw R markdown code so you can easily follow along with the book by programming in R.

-At the beginning of each chapter you will see the sentence
+At the beginning of each chapter you will see the sentence:

 >> The R markdown document for this section is available here.